-The 8-Cube Organizer from Better Homes & Gardens at Walmart was the perfect solution and once I found that piece, the entire set up of the closet began to take shape.
+The 8-Cube Organizer was the perfect solution and once I found that piece, the entire set up of the closet began to take shape.
 I could have fit even two of these units in the closet, but I preferred to leave hanging space for my tablecloths and runners on the left side of the closet for easy access.

 What’s perfect about the organizer, unlike many shelving units, is that the depth of the piece is ample enough to accommodate my dinner sized plates.
 And because I wanted a place to not only keep the plates, but also individual compartments so that I didn’t have to pile multiple sets together, I added the ‘H’ Cube Storage Shelves to some of the square sections to increase the available shelving.

-On the top of my wire hanging shelf I added Rectangle Water Hyacinth Baskets.
+On the top of my wire hanging shelf I added rectangular water hyacinth baskets.
 They’re light and pretty and provide additional storage and they happen to fit perfectly with four across the closet.
 I love that if you need something you can just grab the basket off the shelf.